 Why is Starbucks a multi-billion dollar company?
 Anyone can make a cup of coffee.
 It’s because of Brand (see here What is Brand?).
 In fact, Starbucks is the quintessential example that you come across in “Branding” articles and books.
 Many successful companies, like a Starbucks or an Apple, rely on Branding to grow their business and establish market share.
 So how can you deny that Brand is not important?

 Branding focuses on distinguishing your company from the rest of the pack.
 But it’s not necessarily on the power of your product or services.
-It’s about delivering a message that connects with your customers at some emotional level.
+It’s about delivering an experience that connects with your customers at some emotional level.
 In effect, Brand generates trust, the single most important factor in conversion (sales).

 Actually, it’s not the DMs, Websites, Exhibitions etc. that are the problem.
-It’s the message you are delivering.
+It’s the experience and the message that you are delivering.

 So how do you build a brand that will boost company/product awareness like Starbucks?
 That’s the million dollar question we will gravitate towards – in Part II, we will talk about why companies don’t brand.